Appealing your valuation or completion notice

 Your rates bill is worked out based on the rateable value (RV) of your property.

 The RV is not determined by the council but by the Valuation Office Agency (VOA), an agency of HM Revenue & Customs.
-The next valuation of property will be in 2017; new rates will take effect 1 April 2017.

 You can check your RV in the VOA’s rating list.